 Below: an old family photograph of my mother, I grew up with domestic abuse.
-I was abused as a child by my maternal grand parents, some of their friends and a doctor, raped, beaten and suffocated, knocked unconscious.
-I am not sure why their rage did not kill me.
-I knew how to keep secrets (or tell and receive punishments) and I knew broken bones, depression, and the longing to escape and build a new life.
 This became a photography project that has lasted over two years and will exhibit.
 This also became a personal journey for me.
-In December 2019 my father died violently and I began to look at my childhood home, the hospital visit my mum had where she said it was "an accident", the violent arguments where I sat at the top of the stairs to scared to sleep.
-I discovered that the line between a perpetrator and victim may be clear cut or blurred, My parents decided I was invisible, they were too busy building their negative drama, they would not listen when I asked for help.
+In December 2019 my father died and I began to look at my childhood home, the violent arguments where I sat at the top of the stairs too scared to sleep.
+Looking at my parents I discovered that the line between a perpetrator and victim may be clear cut or blurred.

 My images are a showcase of moments, life and emotion distilled into one frame.
 Each image expresses many things, each has a surface story yet is also open and ambiguous, to be read differently by each viewer.
 To depict a person's breakages and make something wonderful from fracture.
 Honouring transitions and allowing change and growth to exist in the frame.
 Breakage and repair are part of the history of a person, rather than something to disguise.
 The repair is literally illuminated.
 A visual record of mends and seams, a photograph celebrating repair or rebirth.

 I want my tribe to challenge the viewer, create discomfort.
 This is the female gaze.
 To refuse to be objectified and to take agency.
-To confront the viewer, demand space, consideration and take a brave stance.
-A warrior.
+To confront the viewer, demand space, consideration and take a brave warrior stance.

 This work is our story, the aim is to look at an issue and promote debate and social change through art.
 I like to be embedded in a project and I work with people who are also survivors of trauma.
 Trauma is generational, at some point it must stop.
-In partnership with SafeLives, the national domestic abuse charity, and their Pioneers, (women bringing the voice, expertise and power of lived experience to create change for everyone), I have a large team and mentors to shape the narrative, my childhood experience is merely my doorway in.
+In partnership SICK!
+Festival and SafeLives, the national domestic abuse charity, and their Pioneers, (women bringing the voice, expertise and power of lived experience to create change for everyone), my childhood experience is merely my doorway in.